DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world2.md

 "It didn't collapse naturally..."

 "Might be demons, or maybe angles and elves.
-Hey, Saki, watch out properly now, we're near foreign gods territory."
+Hey, Saki, watch out properly now, we're near sidhes territory."

 Io Federation.
-Once they pass the great wall, it will be territory of foreign gods.
+Once they pass the great wall, it will be territory of sidhes.
 There were angles who could rival demons in magic power.
 And then there were elves and dwarves who hold equally powerful magic tools.
 Last was fairies who could meddle with nature
-The alliance of these four races were called foreign gods.
+The alliance of these four races were called sidhes.

 [My friends, we're about to cross national border.
 On the other side of the wall will be Io Federation.]